 Analysis of Poem "The Oven Bird" by Robert Frost

-Robert Frost and The Oven Bird
+Robert Frost and a Summary of The Oven Bird

 The Oven Bird is an unusual sonnet containing an extended metaphor, in which a bird, the Oven Bird, becomes the poet, and vice versa.
 The song of this bird is the work of the poet - shaping language into suitable forms, creating designed sound - changing the relationship with nature and language.